Statement on Violence against Asians and Asian Americans

 For months, high-level federal officials in the United States referred to COVID-19 as the “China virus” and the “Kung Flu.”
 This baseless and irresponsible scapegoating evokes the assaults in San Francisco 121 years ago, when members of the Chinese community were blamed for an outbreak of an epidemic, their property seized and homes destroyed.
 Indeed, the spurious association of the Asian American and Pacific Islander community with COVID-19 is another example of Americans blaming their fellow Americans for larger social ills.
 The murder in Atlanta of eight people on March 16, including six women of Asian descent, suggests that we have not transcended this history.

 Approved by the AHA Council on March 22, 2021.
-For a full list of signatories, please see the online version of this statement.
+See the full list of signatories here.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 Attribution must provide author name, article title, Perspectives on History, date of publication, and a link to this page.
 This license applies only to the article, not to text or images used here by permission.